RayHightower/rayhightower.github.com/source/_posts/2013-02-26-atari-pong-rubymotion-objective-c.markdown

 ><br/>~James T. Kirk

 ####Room for Improvement
 Building the Pong game was an interesting exercise in testing the capabilities of RubyMotion.
-Having gone done the work, I can look back and see some areas where the project could be improved.
-Among them:
+Having gone done the work, I can look back and see some areas where I could improve the results.
+For example:

 * Automated testing.
 These proof-of-concept exercises were done without automated testing.
 What is the best way to apply test driven development to a game?
 That would be a great subject for a future blog post.
 * Better design.
 Each exercise looks like something from the 1970s!
 How would Pong function if it was created in 2013?
+* Better collision detection.
+I'm using a built-in iOS method to detect ball collisions.
+The built-in detection works fine with the stationary walls, but not as well with the moving paddles.
+If I write a future version of Pong, I should also write a custom collision detection method.

 ####Comments and Pull Requests
-[My team and I](http://wisdomgroup.com) build business apps for the web and for mobile devices.
+[My team and I](http://wisdomgroup.com) build business apps.
 My gaming experience is limited.
 If you are a game developer, and if you see anything in my code that could be done better, your ideas are welcome.
 Feel free to submit a [pull request via GitHub](http://github.com/rayhightower/pong-rm), or you can drop a note in the comments below.
 Thanks!